the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 The community discussion brought about the need for a mixture of people, thereby the education of aspiring RSEs will involve people from close domain sciences or experienced RSEs and people that have respective additional skills to teach RSE competencies to the new generation.
-In that respect, this follows the carpentries model that offers certifications, but is still open to non-certified trainers.
+In that respect, this follows the carpentries model that offers certifications but is still open to non-certified trainers.
 We highlight and emphasize, that since a topic like RSE education, is constantly evolving, trainers strongly require the opportunity to and the recognition to educate themselves.
 Therefore our teachers will be sourced from the workplace but there will also be certified RSE Trainers.
 (FIXME: in classical university speak, these would be people who have done their habilitation on that topic, right?)